thewoodfish/encode/README.md

   It is built with <a href="https://use.ink">ink!</a> - a rust eDSL for writing smart contracts.

 # Elect-"0"-Rate Contract Node
-This blockchain node is important as it runs the Elect-"0"-Rate contratct ehich manages all the election process transparently and securely.
-It records the election entry, votes, caches voters BVNs and provides critical information when queried etc.
+This blockchain node is important as it runs the Elect-"0"-Rate contratct which manages all the election process transparently and securely.
+It records the election entry, votes, caches voters BVNs etc and provides critical information when queried.

 ## Running a local Elect-"0"-Rate contract node
 - Check out the guidelines to setup a local contracts node <a href="https://use.ink/getting-started/setup">here</a>.